-Findings: The project is a full 12 blocks from the Willamette River, in addition to the 550foot depth of Waterfront Park at the foot of SW Clay Street.
+Findings: The project is a full 12 blocks from the Willamette River, in addition to the 550-foot depth of Waterfront Park at the foot of SW Clay Street.
 Nevertheless, the project includes the potential for a future rooftop terrace amenity that could allow residents a view of the Willamette River.
-To the extent that this guideline applies, the guideline is met.
+To the extent that this quideline applies, the quideline is met.